-- 3.1.1.5 Small quantities of lobster and crabs are noted to be landed from 36F2, but generally it is understood that these fisheries are targeted within F1 ICES rectangles, and not as far offshore as 36F2.
+- Small quantities of lobster and crabs are noted to be landed from 36F2, but generally it is understood that 3.1.1.5 these fisheries are targeted within F1 ICES rectangles, and not as far offshore as 36F2.
 Landings recorded from 36F2 could be from UK vivier crab vessels that fish nomadically, or could be wrongly entered to be from 36F2, when they are more likely to be taken from 36F1. - 3.1.1.6 Annual variations in landings per species are presented in Figure 3.3.
 As plaice, sole, turbot and brill are caught together, their annual trends follow the same pattern.
-A significant drop is seen in 2012, followed by highest landings in 2013 and a drop in 2014 and 2015.
-This may be due to guota allocations, or fishers preferring certain grounds in different years (i.e. outside 36F2), or a combination of these factors. - As previously discussed the sporadic landings of sprat and boarfish are reflected in Figure 3.3.
-All of the 3.1.1.7 sprat landings were taken in 2011 during November by Scottish a vessel(s); the boarfish landings were taken in 2012, also during November by Scottish and Northern Irish vessels.
-Consultation indicates that UK pelagic vessels do not regularly or routinely fish within 36F2, with their fishing patterns reflecting the movement of the pelagic schooling fish that are being targeted. - 3.1.1.8 VMS data for UK registered vessels have been analysed by the MMO to provide effort (hours fished) and value for mobile and passive fishing activity.
-The value of landings in 2015 by UK vessels $\geq$ 15 m in length are presented in Figure 3.4 for mobile gears (i.e. beam trawl, demersal trawl, demersal seine and other gear types physically towed by fishing vessels) and in Figure 3.5 for passive gears (i.e. potters, static netters, drift netters and longliners/hook and line).
+A significant increase in landings is seen from 2012 to 2013, with a drop in 2014 and 2015, increasing to peak landings in 2016.
+This may be due to quota allocations, or fishers preferring certain grounds in different years (i.e. outside 36F2), or a combination of these factors. - As previously discussed the sporadic landings of boarfish are reflected in Figure 3.3.
+All of the boarfish 3.1.1.7 landings were taken in 2012, during November by Scottish and Northern Irish vessels.
+Consultation indicates that UK pelagic vessels do not regularly or routinely fish within 36F2, with their fishing patterns reflecting the movement of the pelagic schooling fish that are being targeted. - VMS data for UK registered vessels have been analysed by the MMO to provide effort (hours fished) and 3.1.1.8 value for mobile and passive fishing activity.
+VMS data for 2016 was not available at the time of writing.
+The value of landings in 2015 by UK vessels \geq 15 m in length are presented in Figure 3.4 for mobile gears (i.e. beam trawl, demersal trawl, demersal seine and other gear types physically towed by fishing vessels) and in Figure 3.5 for passive gears (i.e. potters, static netters, drift netters and longliners/hook and line).
 Appendix A provides VMS data for UK vessels deploying mobile and passive gears for effort (hours fished) and first sale value for 2011 to 2015.
-It should be noted that the majority of potters are under 15 m in length and therefore not represented within the passive VMS dataset. - 3.1.1.9 In addition to VMS data for UK registered vessels, the MMO have collated activity of non-UK vessels operating in the UK EEZ; these are presented in Appendix B. - 3.1.1.10 Surveillance data is presented in for all lengths of vessels, amalgamated for 2011 to 2015 in Figure 3.6 indicating nationality of vessel and in Figure 3.7 indicating gear type.
+It should be noted that the majority of potters are under 15 m in length and therefore not represented within the passive VMS dataset. - In addition to VMS data for UK registered vessels, the MMO have collated activity of non-UK vessels 3.1.1.9 operating in the UK EEZ; these are presented in Appendix B. - Surveillance data is presented in for all lengths of vessels, amalgamated for 2011 to 2015 in Figure 3.6 3.1.1.10 indicating nationality of vessel and in Figure 3.7 indicating gear type.
+Surveillance data for 2016 was not available at the time of writing.
 Surveillance data provides a snapshot of activity at the time of patrol and is not standardised against frequency or coverage of patrols across different areas.
 The data is therefore not sufficient to determine activity with accuracy, but provides some indication of areas targeted by specific gears and fleets. - 3.1.1.11 In the VMS data analysed (2011 to 2015) for UK registered vessels, fishing activity is shown to take place across much of the Hornsea Three array area.
 Higher levels of activity are noted from 2013 to 2015, compared to 2011 to 2012.

-Figure 3.4: Vessel Monitoring System data for UK mobile vessels (≥ 15 m) actively fishing within regional commercial fisheries study area in 2015 indicating value of catch (Source: MMO, 2017).
+Figure 3.4: Vessel Monitoring System data for UK mobile gear vessels (≥ 15 m) actively fishing within regional commercial fisheries study area in 2015 indicating value of catch.

-Figure 3.5: Vessel Monitoring System data for UK passive vessels (≥ 15 m) actively fishing within regional commercial fisheries study area in 2015 indicating value of catch (Source: MMO, 2017).
+Figure 3.5: Vessel Monitoring System data for UK passive gear vessels (≥ 15 m) actively fishing within regional commercial fisheries study area in 2015 indicating value of catch.